Horseshoe Bend, ArizonaHidden Gems & Scenic Wonders

 Horseshoe Bend itinerary

-A typical Horseshoe Bend itinerary involves a 60-90 minute visit, including the 0.7-mile walk each way from the parking lot to the overlook and time spent enjoying the views.
-We recommend pairing it with an Antelope Canyon tour in the morning and exploring Lake Powell in the afternoon, culminating in a late-afternoon visit to Horseshoe Bend for the best light.
+A typical Horseshoe Bend itinerary involves a 60-90 minute visit, including the 0.6-0.7 mile (one way) walk from the parking lot to the overlook and time spent enjoying the view.
+We recommend combining it with a pre-booked tour of Antelope Canyon and exploring Lake Powell or Glen Canyon Dam in the same day, as all are located very close to Page, Arizona.

 Horseshoe Bend travel guide